 How To Understand Really Stupid Wines

 The wine was a 2006 Grenache from the Barossa Valley in Australia.
 It clocked in at 18.5% alcohol.
-It was carried to me by a good Aussie friend, who purchased it in New York.
-The wine was absurd in every respect.
-In its size.
-In its lopsided nature.
-In its imposing heat.
+It was carried to me by a good Aussie friend who purchased it in New York.
+The wine was absurd in every respect—in its size, in its lopsided nature and in its imposing heat.
 The alcoholic mask worn by this wine was complete in every way.
 What lurked underneath the heat was a blueish fruit.
-But it was hard to notice it nor care about it.
-The first task at hand was abandoning the wine as soon as possible.
+But it was hard to either notice or care about the fruit.
+The first task at hand upon tasting this wine was abandoning it as soon as possible.

-In fact, I’m forced to assume that the production of this wine wasn’t merely a matter of one winery being really happy that there are lots of people willing to ignore outlying wines of such weird proportions and embrace them (while certainly getting wildly drunk).
-I have to assume that this wine was not only aesthetically viable but also economically viable.
+By this relativistic theory of what amounts to “good”, I’m forced to assume that the production of this wine wasn’t merely a matter of one winery being really hopeful that there are lots of people willing to ignore outlying wines of such weird proportions and embrace them (while certainly getting wildly drunk).
+Under the Good-Is Relative Theory of Wine I have to assume that this wine was not only aesthetically viable, but also economically viable.

-If I were responsible for rating and reviewing this wine, I would, however, dismiss it as ridiculously flawed and probably rank it somewhere between 65 and 72 points with an “AVOID” recommendation.
+Still, if I were responsible for rating and reviewing this wine, I would dismiss it as ridiculously flawed and probably rank it somewhere between 65 and 72 points with an “AVOID” recommendation.

 But here’s the kicker: The wine culture in the U.S. has evolved to such a degree in the past 20 years that today you can make a wine of such stupidity and still find enough palate’s to embrace it and appreciate it and, presumably, pay the $60-$70 this wine currently demands on the secondary market.
-That’s encouraging, despite being, to this wine drinker, unimaginable.
+This kind of palate diversity is weirdly encouraging, despite being, to this wine drinker, unimaginable.